wviveiro/wvRender/README.md

 This plugin only works with jQuery.

+## Version 0.1.0

+Now you don't need wv-parent anymore, you can just use wv-input!
+Check at the end of the documentation how to use it.

 ## How to use

 First of all, you have to have a json object you want to render.
 The object has to be an array, as below: